FabianKP/cgn/README.md

 **CGN** stands for "Constrained Gauss-Newton method".
-This package contains a **Python** implementation of the Gauss-Newton method for nonlinear least-squares problems with linear constraints.
+This package contains a **Python** implementation of the Gauss-Newton method for nonlinear least-squares problems with nonlinear constraints.
 That is, CGN provides a method for solving constrained optimization problems of the form

 ![image](ncnlsp.png)